 By his knowledge the depths are broken up, and the clouds drop down the dew.

 What does the water cycle mean to you?
-It should stoke your desire for wisdom!
-Mother Nature is the hallucination of God-haters, just like Santa Claus and the tooth fairy.
+It should increase your desire for wisdom.
+Mother Nature is an hallucination of God-haters, just like Santa Claus and the tooth fairy.
 The great God meticulously created and governs all oceans, springs, and the water cycle, and His infinite wisdom, understanding, and knowledge are clearly displayed in them.

-By this natural illustration of how the LORD created and rules water, Solomon exalted the importance of three things - wisdom, understanding, and knowledge (Pr 3:19-20).
-The value of these things from God's creation and providence should promote them to us.
+By this illustration of how the LORD God created and rules water, Solomon exalted the importance of three things – wisdom, understanding, and knowledge (Pr 3:19-20).
+The value of these things from God’s creation and providence should promote them to you.
 Observing the water cycle exalts the glory of God and the importance of true knowledge.

-Charlie Darwin (Pr 1809-1882) could not be found!
+Charlie Darwin (1809-1882) could not be found.
 The sovereign Judge of all did not order him to appear on earth for about 5800 years.
 He now knows his fantasies were foolish, for he has met Jehovah, Creator of heaven and earth.
-He despises his profane and vain babblings, for he knows they are not reasonable or science (II Thess 3:2; I Tim 6:20-21)!
+He despises his profane and vain babblings, for he knows they are not reasonable or science (II Thess 3:2; I Tim 6:20-21).

-The LORD sent a mist from the ground to water Eden (Gen 2:6).
+God sent a mist from the ground to water Eden (Gen 2:6).
 Around 2400 B.C., He broke up the fountains of the deep and opened the windows of heaven to flood the earth (Gen 7:11-12).
-A year later, He ordained the refraction of light in water to cause rainbows, to remind Noah and other saints there will not be another flood (Gen 9:12-17).
+A year later, He ordained the refraction of light in water to cause rainbows, to remind Noah and other saints there will not be another worldwide flood (Gen 9:12-17).

-Consider that a one-inch rainfall, which occurs often, brings 10-15 billion gallons of water on a typical U.S. county!
+Consider that a one-inch rainfall, which occurs often, brings 10-15 billion gallons of water on a typical U.S. county.
 How do puffy clouds, through which airplanes pass easily, hold billions of tons of water?
-The Lord balances them by His knowledge (Job 37:16)!
-He numbers the clouds and holds the water in bottles (Job 38:27)!
+The Lord balances them by His knowledge (Job 37:16).
+He numbers the clouds and holds the water in their bottles (Job 38:27).

 The blessed Son of God, Jesus of Nazareth, upholds all forms of water and all other things by the word of His power (Heb 1:3).
 The molecules of the universe consist – are held together – by His great power (Col 1:17), for in Him are hid all the treasures of wisdom and knowledge (Col 2:3).
 God made Him wisdom for the benefit of His people (I Cor 1:30).
 Men shall soon face Him as the Judge of the universe (Acts 17:30-31).